Jacobitism: Post-1745 decline

 A plot to capture or assassinate George II, headed by Alexander Murray of Elibank, was betrayed to the government by Alastair Ruadh MacDonnell, or "Pickle the Spy", but not before Charles had sent two exiles as agents.
 One was Archibald Cameron, responsible for recruiting the Cameron regiment in 1745, who was allegedly betrayed by his own clansmen and executed on 7 June 1753.
 In a 1754 dispute with the English conspirators, a drunken and increasingly desperate Charles threatened to publish their names for having "betrayed" him; most remaining English sympathisers now left the cause.

 During the Seven Years' War in 1759, Charles met Choiseul, then Chief minister of France to discuss another invasion, but Choiseul dismissed him as "incapacitated by drink".
 The Jacobite cause was abandoned by the French, while British supporters stopped providing funds; Charles, who had returned to Catholicism, now relied on the Papacy to fund his lifestyle.
 However, with the death of Charles's father in 1766, the Hanoverians received the Pope's de facto recognition.
 Despite Henry's urgings, Clement XIII refused to recognise his brother as Charles III; Charles died of a stroke in Rome in January 1788, a disappointed and embittered man.

 Following Charles's death, Scottish Catholics swore allegiance to the House of Hanover, and resolved two years later to pray for King George by name.
 The Stuart claim passed to Henry, now a Cardinal, who styled himself King Henry IX of England.
-After falling into financial difficulty during the French Revolution, he was granted a stipend by George III.
+After he fell into financial difficulty during the French Revolution, he was granted a stipend by George III.
 However, his refusal to renounce his claim to be 'Henry IX' prevented a full reconciliation with the House of Hanover.

 During the Irish Rebellion of 1798, headed by the United Irishmen with French support, the Directory suggested making Henry King of the Irish.
 They hoped this would attract support from the Catholic Irish and lead to the creation of a stable pro-French client state.
 Wolfe Tone, the Protestant republican leader, rejected the suggestion, and a short-lived Irish Republic was proclaimed instead.

 Following the death of Henry in 1807, the Jacobite claim passed to those excluded by the 1701 Act of Settlement.
 From 1807 to 1840, it was held by the House of Savoy, then the House of Habsburg-Lorraine until 1919, while the current Jacobite heir is Franz, Duke of Bavaria, from the House of Wittelsbach.
 However, neither he nor any of his predecessors since 1807 have pursued their claim.
 Henry, Charles and James are memorialised in the Monument to the Royal Stuarts in the Vatican.